BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

   Civilians (other players)

 Card function:
-  FIRST_FINDER:   This card indicat who is the first player to start the match.
+  FIRST_FINDER:   This card indicate who is the first player to start the match.
 This player must use this card and no actions are done.

   CULPRIT:        This card can be used only if it is the last card left in hand.
 Once it is used, Criminals wins and Civilian loses.